gvwilson/thirdbit/src/fiction/darker-web/index.md

 that she never really understood.
 The company that currently owns the contract seems more interested in things with "crypto" in their name.
-They are selling copies of the special collection to whoever will buy them, but Miskatonic still hasn't seen nearly the revenue that Bernadette Allen promised before her disappearance
+They are selling copies of the special collection to anyone will buy them, but Miskatonic hasn't seen nearly the revenue that Bernadette Allen promised before her disappearance
-(which has been the subject of sensationalized episodes on several true crime shows).
+(which has been features on several true crime shows).

 She starts at a knock on her door.
 "Come in?"